-The Student Advice in Leeds University Union offers support on a wide range of issues that might be causing you stress or anxiety.
+The Help & Support team in Leeds University Union offers support on a wide range of issues that might be causing you stress or anxiety.
 Their trained staff can give you confidential advice on subjects including finances and hardship; general, mental and sexual health; personal relationships; housing problems; employment; crime and safety and academic issues.

-If you're experiencing particular personal or academic difficulties, your Personal Tutor can support you and, if necessary, refer you to other specialist sources of advice and support such as Skills@Library, the Student Advice or Student Counselling and Wellbeing.
+If you're experiencing particular personal or academic difficulties, your Personal Tutor can support you and, if necessary, refer you to other specialist sources of advice and support such as Skills@Library, the Help & Support team or Student Counselling and Wellbeing.
 You can find out who your personal tutor is by logging in to the Leeds for Life website.

 Skills@Library provides academic skills teaching and e-learning support to help you find, use, apply and present the information you need.
 You can attend the drop-in session to speak to a Learning Advisor who can support your academic study and offer advice to help you find, evaluate and manage information for your essays, dissertations or literature reviews.
 They can also advise on referencing your work correctly.